 Trends come and go but sometimes it is nice to reflect on them to gain a sense of nostalgia and see how far we have progressed.
-Take a look at this blog to see which kitchen trends have been forgotten about or remained throughout the decades.
+Look at this blog to see which kitchen trends have been forgotten about or remained throughout the decades.
 Which are your favourite?
 Which need to be forgotten about?
 Whatever trend is your favourite, Recuro Styling can help supply your dream kitchen with our made to measure doors, drawers, plinths and panels in any colour and finish.

-The 1960's was known for it's civil rights movements, including the Vietnam War and antiwar protests, the decade in which groups were actively working for change against social order within the government.
+The 1960's was known for its civil rights movements, including the Vietnam War and anti-war protests, the decade in which groups were actively working for change against social order within the government.
 Life in the 60's was described as turbulent yet colourful, with life changing inventions being created, such as robots and satellites.
-This counter culture decade was known for its love beads, peace signs, tie dye, pop culture and 'swinging sixties.'
+This counterculture decade was known for its love beads, peace signs, tie dye, pop culture and 'swinging sixties.'

 Fashion was not the only groovy and colourful feature of the 60's, in the later part of the decade interiors were fun and bold, especially kitchens.

 Kitchens in the earlier part of the 60's were sleek and subtle.
 Many early Interiors featured natural woods, neutral colours and subtle flooring.
 The kitchens could almost be resembled as a cross between a classic and contemporary minimalist kitchen.

 However, in the later part of the decade the bold laminate colours started to make an appearance, particularly over the top pastel yellows, blues and pinks with funky wall art.
 If bold colours were not for you and your kitchen interior, kitchen cabinets made from brick were also very popular.
 Handleless doors and drawers were a well-loved choice, a trend that is popular with advanced technology in today’s day and age.